72nd/baserowdantic/README.md

 This package provides a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (Create, Read, Update, Delete) client for [Baserow](https://baserow.io/), an open-source alternative to Airtable.
 Baserow offers a spreadsheet-like interface in the browser for accessing a relational database.
 Currently, there are numerous (partial) implementations of the Baserow API in Python. baserowdantic emerged from our specific needs and aims to achieve the following:

 - Support CRUD operations on Baserow tables.
-- Always validate data and benefit from the many conveniences of [Pydantic](https://pydantic.dev/).
+- Optionally abstract the operations to a [Pydantic](https://pydantic.dev/)-like model with all the benefits of Pydantic (validation, automatic (de-)serialization of data).
+This is what is understood as [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)-like.
 - Be fully asynchronous.

 As such, it is quite opinionated and supports only a small subset of the API.
 Users seeking more functionality may consider alternatives like the [python-baserow-client](https://github.com/NiklasRosenstein/python-baserow-client).
 Interaction with Baserow is facilitated through the definition of Pydantic models, ensuring data validation.
 The library is written to be fully asynchronous, integrating well with frameworks such as [FastAPI](https://fastapi.tiangolo.com/).